informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

     }

     if targetHeight > lightStore.LatestVerified.height {
+	    // case of Part IV
         return VerifyToTarget(primary, lightStore, targetHeight)
     }
     else {
         b2, r2 = lightStore.LatestPrevious(targetHeight);
         if r2 = true {
-            // make auxiliary lightStore auxLS to call VerifyToTarget
+            // make auxiliary lightStore auxLS to call VerifyToTarget.
-			// VerifyToTarget uses LatestVerified of the lightStore
+			// VerifyToTarget uses LatestVerified of the given lightStore
-            // passed in.
-For that we need:
+            // For that we need:
             // auxLS.LatestVerified = lightStore.LatestPrevious(targetHeight)
             auxLS.Init;
             auxLS.Update(b2,StateVerified);
             if r1 = true {
-                // we need to verify a previously downloaded light block
+                // we need to verify a previously downloaded light block.
                 // we add it to the auxiliary store so that VerifyToTarget
                 // does not download it again
                 auxLS.Update(b1,b1.State);
             }
             auxLS, res2 = VerifyToTarget(primary, auxLS, targetHeight)
-            if res2 = ResultSuccess {
             // move all lightblocks from auxLS to lightStore,
             // maintain state
-                for i, s range auxLS {
+			// we do that whether VerifyToTarget was successful or not for i, s range auxLS {
                 lighStore.Update(s,s.State)
             }
-                return (lightStore, ResultSuccess)
-            }
-            else {
-                return (lightStore, ResultFailure)
+            return (lightStore, res2)
-            }
         }
         else {
             return Backwards(primary, lightStore, targetHeight)